Joe Regalbuto: Career

-“ Friends “,Titus, George Lopez, Wizards of Waverly Place and other television programs.
+“ Friends “, Titus, George Lopez, Wizards of Waverly Place and other television programs.
 Regalbuto also was an early spokesman for DirecTV when it first came out.

 In 2002, he appeared on the final season (5th) of the Ally McBeal TV series, episode 10, "One Hundred Tears", as Harvey Hall, a man who believed he could fly, using wings of his own making.

 In 2008, he had a small role in the movie Bottle Shock.

 In 2008, he also had guest roles in the TV series Ghost Whisperer and Criminal Minds.

 In 2009, Regalbuto had a guest appearance on NCIS.

 In 2012, he played the critically acclaimed part of Mr Rogers in the TV Series Southland: "his character feigned grief in what Det.
 Lydia Adams (Regina King) called 'an Academy Award-winning performance.'
 He's not eligible for an Oscar, but Regalbuto might just get an Emmy".

 He has also directed episodes of Hot in Cleveland - Season 3, Episode 5 in 2011 and Season 4, Episodes 6 and 7 in 2013.

 In 2015, he had a guest role as Stuart "Stu" Sloan in episode 4, "Turn Down", of season 4 in the TV series Major Crimes.

-On February 26, 2018, it was announced that Regalbuto would return to a revival series of Murphy Brown along with former co-stars Candice Bergen, Faith Ford and Grant Shaud.
+Regalbuto returned to a revival series of Murphy Brown in 2018 along with former co-stars Candice Bergen, Faith Ford and Grant Shaud.

+Personal life

+Regalbuto is married to RoseMary Regalbuto, a former president of Meals On Wheels West in Santa Monica, California, and Santa Monica Travel and Tourism, Inc. board member from 2014 to 2022, and board member for eight years on the Commission on Older Americans (Commission for the Senior Community).
+They have three children.